ericwq/examples/tableflip/design.md

     })
 ```

 In the following diagram, `env.newProc()` starts the child process, passes the (listen socket) file descriptors to the child process.
 Thus parent and child process share the same (listen socket) file descriptors.
-Here plural means more than one (listen socket) file descriptors can be passed to the child process.
+Here plural means more than one (listen socket) file descriptor can be passed to the child process.

 ![tableflip.001.png](images/tableflip.001.png)